Nigel Marven: Shark Week and prehistory programmes (2000–2009)

-In 2000, Nigel became the host of the hit annual Discovery Channel event Shark Week, and held this role for three years.
-In 2002, the Impossible Pictures production company asked Nigel to present the Walking with Dinosaurs Special episodes "The Giant Claw" and "Land of Giants", which premiered on BBC One to nearly seven million viewers in late 2002.
-In 2003, Nigel also hosted a sequel miniseries, Sea Monsters – A Walking with Dinosaurs Trilogy, which was an even bigger success.
-He then continued his partnership with Impossible Pictures as the studio moved on to ITV, beginning with Prehistoric Park in 2006, a fictional series about travelling back in time to rescue examples of extinct creatures such as Tyrannosaurus, Woolly Mammoth, Arthropleura and others.
-In his final appearance for Impossible Pictures, Marven went on to be featured as himself in season 3, episode 4 of the ITV action drama series Primeval, which aired in 2009.
+In 2000, Marven became the host of the hit annual Discovery Channel event Shark Week, and held this role for three years.
+In 2002, the Impossible Pictures production company asked Marven to present the Walking with Dinosaurs Special episodes "The Giant Claw" and "Land of Giants", which premiered on BBC One to nearly seven million viewers in late 2002.
+In 2003, Marven also hosted a sequel miniseries, Sea Monsters – A Walking with Dinosaurs Trilogy, which was an even bigger success.
+He then continued his partnership with Impossible Pictures as the studio moved on to ITV, beginning with Prehistoric Park in 2006, a fictional series about travelling back in time to rescue examples of extinct creatures such as Tyrannosaurus, the woolly mammoth, Arthropleura, and others.
+In his final appearance for Impossible Pictures, Marven was featured as himself in season 3, episode 4 of the ITV action drama series Primeval, which aired in 2009.
 He is seen playing with a baby Velociraptor, before encountering a Giganotosaurus, which, it is implied, eats him off-screen.

 In addition to being presenter for Impossible Pictures's time-travelling programmes, Marven also founded his own independent company Image Impact in 2003, and started producing his own wildlife films, including a few one-hour specials and then miniseries, such as Penguin Safari and Panda Adventure, both which aired on Channel 5 and Animal Planet.
 In 2007, he also worked with Tigress Productions which resulted in his shows Shark Island and Jaguar Adventure.